yusuf-madkour/Toy-projects/1- ASCII art/readme.md

 ```bash
 python asciiart.py -f /path/to/file
 ```
+**Notes:

-**Note: I have only tested this script on windows 10 and Python 3.7.7**
+- I have only tested this script on Python 3.7.7 running on both windows 10 and pop os**
+- You may need to zoom out in your terminal window for the full image to be shown.
 ### Options

 **--file**